BryanBerger98/personal-conventions/git.md

 # GIT conventions

 ## Branches:
 * **main**: Production branch.
-Must only merge via GitHub or GitLab.
+Should only receive merge requests via GitHub or GitLab, not from local GIT CLI.
 Needs reviews and tests to be merged.
 * **hotfixes**: Branch for emergency bug fixes from production branch.
 * **preprod**: (Optional for small or personal projects) Pre-production branch.
 Real conditions environment.
 Needs reviews to me merged with `main`.
 * **development**: Main development branch.
 Guide line for development.
 NO DIRECT DEVELOPMENT ON THIS BRANCH.
 Needs reviews to be merged with `preprod`.